310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/first_half.md

 It went alright thanks to you, Shinkai-dono, but… I deeply apologize for failing to save you, transfer student-dono!

-Y-You will forgive me?
+Y-You forgive me?
 Ehehe, you are truly kind~♪

 Shinkai-dono, I shall return with you.
-It is probably time for us to switch places, anyway.
+It’s probably time for us to switch places, anyway.
 {% endbubble %}

 {% bubble Kanata %}
-It is that time already~?
-Transfer student-san, we will be off now.
+it is that time already~? transfer student-san, we will be off now.

-Please do enjoy the school festival. *Puka, puka*…♪
+please do enjoy the school festival. *puka, puka*…♪
 {% endbubble %}

 <div toc>